timcowlishaw/enxaneta/documentation/working_notes/05_the-humus-querent-eliza-stack.md

 ## The Stack

-1. User interacts with an ELIZA-like interface, which prompts for input and guides the tarot reading process.
+1. User interacts with an ELIZA-like interface, which prompts for input and guides the tarot reading process.[^1]
 2. Querent.py handles the tarot-specific logic, drawing cards, and generating initial interpretations.
-3. These interpretations are stored in and retrieved from Humus, which allows for the accumulation and gradual decay of meanings over time.
+3. These interpretations are stored in and retrieved from Humus, which allows for the accumulation and gradual decay of meanings over time.[^2]
-4. The ELIZA interface then presents these interpretations back to the user, encouraging further reflection and input.
+4. The ELIZA interface then presents these interpretations back to the user, encouraging further reflection and input.[^3]
 5. New insights and interpretations from the user are fed back into the system, stored in Humus, and influence future readings.

 ## Further notes